-We recently introduced a new series of i-mode handsets that have color displays with a range of approximately 65,500 colors.
+In May 2001, we introduced our 210i series of i-mode handsets that have color displays with a range of approximately 65,500 colors.
 The i-mode handsets also became much lighter, with the lightest model weighing only 59 grams.
 With these new handsets, we added new services including color character display, i-melody services, which can be used to download ringing tones, and color i-mode games.
+In November 2001, we offered our customers increased transmission quality with the introduction of our 800 MHz / 1.5 GHz dual network 211i handsets.
 We plan to continue to improve the handsets to offer an even greater variety of services.

 We continue to introduce new types of handsets, along with the commencement of music distribution, location information and other services.
-For example, in August 2000, we started offering dual mode handsets that can be used both in Japan through our network and in South Korea through the network of SK Telecom.
 In January 2001, we started marketing dual mode handsets that can be used both in Japan through our PDC system and in Europe, Asia, Africa and Oceania through Hutchison Telephone's and its roaming partners' GSM system.
-Also in January 2001, we commenced sales of a new line of Java-enabled handsets.
+Also in January 2002, we commenced sales of our new 503i series of Java-enabled handsets and in May of 2002 commenced sales our 504i series of handsets which have fast packet download speeds and enhanced i appli functions.
+In June 2002, we introduced our 251i series handsets with built-in digital cameras compatible with our "i-shot" service, which allows users to transmit still images taken by the handset.